How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Fertilize Turf

-For a general application, you will use 5 lbs. of Solutions 8-12-16 Fall Grow Fertilizer per 1,000 sq. ft.
 Load your push spreader with the appropriate amount of product and begin at the corner of your treatment area.
-Walk at a steady pace around the entire edge of treatment area then back and forth across the middle to cover the center space.
+Walk steadily around the entire edge of the treatment area, then back and forth across the middle to cover the center space.
 Once finished, water the lawn with an inch of irrigation at least 1 to 2 days after fertilization.

 Water Your Lawns as Necessarywatering lawn